Janet Guildford (Retired)

 BA, MA, PhD, Dalhousie University

-Janet Guildford is a native Haligonian who taught Canadian and Maritime history and women’s history.
-Her research has focused on the history of women in Atlantic Canada.
-She recently completed with Dr. Suzanne Morton of the History Department at McGill a second edited collection of essays about women in the region, a follow up to Separate Spheres: Women’s Worlds in the 19th-century Maritimes.
+Janet Guildford’s research has focused on the history of women in Atlantic Canada.
+She completed with Dr. Suzanne Morton of the History Department at McGill a second edited collection of essays about women in the region, a follow up to Separate Spheres: Women’s Worlds in the 19th-century Maritimes.

 In addition to her scholarly research, she has also worked in the area of public history, especially with the Nova Scotia Museum system.
 She has co-authored a popular history of Halifax, Halifax: The First 250 Years.